How to Pack for a Beach Vacation in JUST a Carry On

 Your personal item must be able to fit underneath the seat in front of you.
 This could be a small duffle, weekender bag, or backpack.
 I don’t recommend carrying a purse for your personal item, as you will lose out on a ton of usable packing space a larger personal item provides.

-I personally love and recommend the Away Carry On suitcase.
+I personally use the Away Carry On suitcase and absolutely love it.
 It’s extremely durable and even comes with a 100 day money back guarantee.
 I also alternate between two different personal items depending on the type of trip we are taking – the Away Everywhere Bag as well the Brevite Jumper Camera Backpack.
 Both of them have a pocket for sliding down over the suitcase handle.

 There is nothing like a cute luggage set to set you up right to pack effectively!
 Now that you have a durable, quality luggage set, it’s time to get packing.